onqtam/headjack/docs/quotes_and_notes/UNSORTED.md

 > "The task of universal pragmatics is to identify and reconstruct universal conditions of possible mutual understanding." - [Jürgen Habermas](https://www.azquotes.com/quote/1108143)

+> "They muddy the water, to make it seem deep." - [Friedrich Nietzsche](https://www.goodreads.com/quotes/119332-they-muddy-the-water-to-make-it-seem-deep)
+^^ we need to radically simplify our social organizational structure such that anyone can grasp it and how it works on all levels

 > "Human beings are not perfectly rational calculators.
 Our behavior and decisions are based on a mixture of calculation, emotions, and internalized norms, with calculation often a minor component of the cocktail." - [Peter Turchin](https://www.goodreads.com/quotes/11410588-we-also-know-of-course-that-human-beings-are-not)